thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ```

 Note that **text inlining is active by default** in the body of every tag in our markup –not the tags
-themselves–, there is nothing we need to do to to enable it.
+themselves–, so there is nothing we need to do to to enable it.

 ###Inlining vs natural templates